PoCInnovation/Workshops/software/25.Flutter/README.md

 You will have nothing more to do in the `home.dart` for this step.

-To access the parameters of a StateFullWidget in it State, you need to add the keyword `widget.` before the name of the parameter.
+To access the parameters of a `StateFullWidget` in its State, you need to add the keyword `widget.` before the name of the parameter.

 Let's take a look of how to do a list with Flutter.
-For it you have multiple choices, here are a few of them:
+You have multiple choices, here are a few ones:

 - [List.generate](https://api.flutter.dev/flutter/dart-core/List/List.generate.html)